kitnil/awesome/README.md

 - [kubectl-build](https://github.com/kvaps/kubectl-build) - Build dockerfiles directly in your Kubernetes cluster.
 - [git-paging](https://github.com/hutusi/git-paging) - Treat git log as a book, exec `git next` or `git prev` to checkout the next or the previous commit.
 - [org-noweb](https://github.com/ngirard/org-noweb) - Easier Literate Programming using Org mode
-- [procrustes](https://github.com/vp777/procrustes) - A bash script that automates the exfiltration of data over dns in case we have a blind command execution on a server where all outbound connections except DNS are blocked.
+- [procrustes](https://github.com/vp777/procrustes) - A bash script that automates the exfiltration of data over dns in case we have blind command execution on a server with egress filtering
 - [pulseaudio-virtualmic](https://github.com/MatthiasCoppens/pulseaudio-virtualmic) - Use any offline or online media file or stream as a PulseAudio source
 - [etherify](https://github.com/sq5bpf/etherify) - Etherify - bringing the ether back to ethernet
 - [winapps](https://github.com/Fmstrat/winapps) - Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.